DataAR/Data-Analysis-in-R/README.md

 This repository contains the necessary files to do several exercises and examples that can be found in the book.
 To download them, one can simply click on *Click or download* and then in *Download ZIP*.
 This will download the full repository except file *flights.csv*, which must be accessed separately due to its large size.
 To do so, simply enter the datasets folder, click on *flights.csv* and then click *download*.
 This will open the file in a browser window from which it can be downloaded (the process may take several minutes).

-The files are used in the following exercises:
+The files are used in the following exercises and examples:

 1. File *easy.csv*.
 Used in Exercise 3.2.
 2. File *hard.csv*.
 Used in Exercise 3.2.